When I sat down to write my very first post on this blog, I had no idea that I’d still be writing posts eight years later.

 Turning over pebbles is the blog of Thinking Space Coaching.

-Do you want to make progress with your career or your life?
-Why not email me to see how we can work together?
+If you’re ready to transform your work or your life, why not email me to see how we can work together?